gregorio-pirolini/gittolearn/gitinfo.md

 In Git, a branch is a new/separate version of the main repository.

 ### New Git Branch
 git branch _hello-world-images_
 creates new branch

 git branch
 _lists branches_
 git checkout hello-world-images
 moves to hello-world-images branch

+### New Git Branch
+*Note*: Using the -b option on checkout will create a new branch, and move to it, if it does not exist

+git checkout -b emergency-fix